Cold Asian Noodle Salad

 What kinds of noodles can I use in this recipe?

 This recipe was originally made with spaghetti noodles.
-You can also use linguine, Chinese style lo mein noodles, soba noodles, ramen wheat noodles or udon noodles.
+You can also use linguine, Chinese style lo mein noodles, soba noodles, ramen noodles, wheat noodles or udon noodles.
 For gluten-free noodles, use soba noodles (buckwheat noodles) or rice noodles.

 Chopsticks in a bowl of noodles mixed with vegetables.